 Unfortunately the Discovery Environment, while it usually integrates very well with the Agave API, will fail to allow you to select multiple files in the graphical interface even when the application allows it.
 If this happens to be your case you can temporarily(*) rely on one of the following methods.

 - You can rely on the Agave API from command line (here‘s the CLI) and submit jobs writing your own JSON file.
 This can be a bit more tedious, but on GitHub we provide example JSON files as a guideline.

 - Using the CyVerse UK web interface: this allows you to submit multiple files.
 It also has the plus side of showing you only the applications running at EI, and it’s fully integrated with the UK Data Store (so you need to contact us to be added to the list of users prior to running your analyses)

-Collaborator VMsIf you require additional computational power or a full environment for development and analyses we can provide you with a custom Virtual Machine hosted in our private cloud.
+Collaborator VMsIf you require additional computational power or a full Linux environment for development and analyses we can provide you with a custom Virtual Machine hosted in our private cloud.

-Please get in touch to discuss your requirements and what kind of support/capacity you need.
+Please contact us to discuss your requirements and what kind of support/capacity you need.

 Data StoreWe are working on a full federation of our UK Data Store with the Data Store in the US.
 In the meantime you can store your data in our UK Data Store to give you geographical advantages with respect to access speed, and if you have any legal requirements that dictate your data has to remain within the UK/EU jurisdiction.
 Our UK Data Store uses the iRODS data mangement system in the same way as the US version, and the best way to get started would be for you to get comfortable with